FredGarcia/PoolQuerieService/README.md

 # TypeScriptProjects
-Typescript with Node for microservices here is a pool test service
+Typescript with Node for microservices.
+Here is a pool test service